 The VDL does not provide cheek swab collection kits.
 You may purchase appropriate cheek swabs (also called Sterile Applicators) at certain pharmacies, especially specialty pharmacies and medical supply stores that carry home health care products.
 You may also order them online from a variety of vendors, such as:

-Regardless of how they are obtained, all Cheek Swabs used for EIC, LPN1 or AM-PN testing MUST:
+Regardless of how they are obtained, all Cheek Swabs used for EIC testing MUST:

 - Be STERILE - cotton, polyester or foam tipped applicators.

 - Be individually wrapped or have TWO sterile swabs per package, and the package must be intact and unopened.